airmoi/FileMaker/README.md

 * Error handling using Exception (you can restore the original behavior using option 'errorHandeling' => 'default')
 * PSR-4 autoloading and installation using composer
 * PHP 7.0+ compatibility
-* 'dateFormat' option to select the input/output date format (not compatible with find requets yet)
+* 'dateFormat' option to select the input/output date format
 * 'emptyAsNull' option to return empty value as null
 * Support setRange() method with PerformScript command (as supported by CWP)
 * A method to get the url of your last CWP call: `$fm->getLastRequestedUrl()`
 * A method to check if a findRequest is empty: `$request->isEmpty()`
 * A method to get the value list associated to a field from a Record: `$record->getValueListTwoField('my_field')`
+* EXPERIMENTAL 'useDateFormatInRequests' allow you to use defined 'dateFormat' in request (support wildcards and range)

 ## Requirements